The UK’s leading manufacturer of precast concrete stadium components

 Most modern stadia are constructed using steel structures with precast concrete to form the terracing, walling, stairs and circulation areas.
 Milbank have been expertly designing, manufacturing and installing precast concrete products for over 70 years and are firmly-rooted within the stadium construction industry.

 Concrete Walkways & Balconies

 We design stadium walkways for optimal spectator movement in between and at the bottom of the terracing.
-Milbank design, manufacture and supply concrete walkways along with balconies, balcony walls and a variety of other ‘special’ units for areas such as disabled access and seating, to be installed at the same time as the other terracing elements.
+Milbank design, manufacture and supply concrete walkways along with balconies, balcony walls and a variety of other specialist units made-to-order for areas such as disabled access and seating, to be installed at the same time as the other terracing elements.
 These units are often one-off shapes and sizes which our manufacturing facility can easily produce to your requirements.

 Stadia construction consists not only of terracing, but also large areas of flooring in the circulation routes, accommodation and office spaces as well as restaurants and corporate boxes.
 These floor areas have to be designed to take high loads – a task ideally suited to hollowcore units.